 Neighbourhood Plans and Community Involvement

-Profiles have been prepared for different neighbourhood areas within the borough, these outline statistics and demographics available for population, economy, and housing.
+Profiles have been prepared for different neighbourhood areas within the borough, these outline statistics for population, economy and housing.
 Also included are 2017 Policies Map designations and information on the character and services in the area and at key settlements.

 - Bean and Darenth PDF, 1545.02 KB